rhaker/react-native-sms-android/README.md

 You should parse the phone number for digits only for best results.
 And the text message should be kept as short as possible to prevent truncation.

+The sendDirect option sends the text message silently from within your app.
+This requires android version 4.4 or higher.
+You must also specify a body message.
+If you provide invalid data, the module will default to the sendIndirect method.

-The module does not directly send the text message.
-It just pre-populates the message to the recipient.
+The sendIndirect option launches either the default sms application or the chooser.
+From here, the data is pre-populated in the sms message to the recipient.
 The user still needs to hit the send button for the sms to be sent.
+This occurs outside of your app.

 ## Acknowledgements and Special Notes